jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/ethernet.rst

 * Message ``node 4 is not a QLA board`` indicates that another FireWire device is connected to the FireWire chain (i.e. not a dVRK controller).
 In this case, a PC is still connected.
-This can lead to issues so it is recommended to unplug the computer from the FireWire chain.
+This can lead to issues, so it is recommended to unplug the computer from the FireWire chain.

 ``ping``